 UN Calls on Malaysia to Champion Sustainable Development Goals

-KUALA LUMPUR, 24 October 2017 – On the 72nd anniversary of the United Nations, PACOS Trust, Zero Waste Malaysia and Datuk Dr. Denison Jayasooria received the UN Award 2017 in recognition of their contribution to the Sustainable Development Goals.
+KUALA LUMPUR, 24 October 2017 – On the 72nd anniversary of the United Nations, PACOS Trust, The Hive-Bulk Foods and Datuk Dr. Denison Jayasooria received the UN Award 2017 in recognition of their contribution to the Sustainable Development Goals.
 The event was officiated by Datuk Seri Rahman Dahlan, Minister in the Prime Minister’s Department.

 The award honours the outstanding contribution of individuals and organizations that put into practice three underlying principles of Agenda 2030, namely ‘leaving no one behind’, sustainability, and participation.

 “Malaysia as a nation has made encouraging progress in fulfilling the Sustainable Development.
 While Government is primarily responsible for achieving the SDGs, they will only be achieved if also private sector and NGOs make key contributions” said Mr. Stefan Priesner, United Nations Resident Coordinator in Malaysia.